adobe/web-platform-zoo/README.md

 > ** WORK IN PROGRESS **

-A collection of code examples meant to promote and explain the Web Platform to developers.
+This content is published to https://opensource.adobe.com/web-platform-zoo/ as a collection of code examples meant to promote and explain the Web Platform to developers.

-This repository is structured for publishing to GitHub Pages, which is the main way of accessing the examples.

 It also provides automated tests, here's how to run them: